ASBN - Adv. Practice Endorsement

 TEMPORARY PERMIT INFORMATION

-- The temporary permit is valid up to six months, is nonrenewable, and does NOT apply to prescriptive authority.
+The temporary permit is valid for up to six months, is nonrenewable, and does NOT apply to prescriptive authority.

-- To verify confirmation of a temporary permit or full license being issued, log onto www.nursys.com and follow the instructions for the Quick Confirm access.
+To verify confirmation of a temporary permit or full license being issues, log onto www.nursys.com and follow the instructions for the Quick Confirm access.

 You do not automatically receive Prescriptive Authority with the issuance of your APRN license.
 The application for Prescriptive Authority must be completed in the Arkansas Nurse Portal.